Brodtkorb

+The Brodtkorb family is a Norwegian noble family of German origin.
+According to legend, the family was ennobled in Germany with a bread basket in its coat of arms.
+The ennoblement is said to have taken place as a sign of honour after an ancestor in Germany, in times of need, donated all his possessions to the public and thereby filled the public breadbasket.

+History

-It has its alleged origin in Saxony, Germany.
-The family first came to Norway in 1643 with Tobias Brodtkorb († 1676), who was a coin-writer (Norwegian: myntskriver) in Akershus and later a customs and export officer in Fredrikstad.
+It has its origins in Saxony, Germany.
+The family first came to Norway in 1643 with Tobias Brodtkorb († 1676), who was a coin-writer (Norwegian: myntskriver) in Akershus county and later a customs and export officer in Fredrikstad.
 His son was Christian Brodtkorb (1653–1701), goldsmith in Oslo, and his grandson was Tobias Brodtkorb (1685–1763), whose three sons established the family's principal branches: